advanced-security/maven-dependency-submission-action/CONTRIBUTING.md

 _Note: these instructions are for maintainers_

 1. Update the version number in [package.json](https://github.com/advanced-security/maven-dependency-submission-action/blob/main/package.json) and run `npm i` to update the lockfile.
+This is also a good time to make sure that the `dist/index.js` file is up to date by running `npm run build`.
 1. Go to [Draft a new
    release](https://github.com/advanced-security/maven-dependency-submission-action/releases/new)
    in the Releases page.